tarwn/lessthandot-hugo/blogs/content/posts/2008-09-22-iso-week-in-sql-server.md

 ---
 ### ISO Week in SQL Server

-First let&#8217;s take a look at what ISO week is, from WikiPedia:
+First let's take a look at what ISO week is, from WikiPedia:

 Week date representations are in the format as shown below.